November 12, 2024

 Q: What happens to my KiwiSaver if I die?

 A: Firstly, this depends on whether you have a will or not.
-If you have a will, your KiwiSaver funds don't go straight to your beneficiaries.
+Even if you have a will, your KiwiSaver funds don't go straight to your beneficiaries.
 Instead, they become part of your overall estate.
 The executor you've named in your will is responsible for managing everything.

 Once probate is granted, the executor can liaise with your KiwiSaver provider.
 They'll then follow the instructions in your will or the intestacy laws to distribute your assets.